m4eba/twitch-dump/README.md

 - path: output path of saved files
 - username: username to connect to chat
 - oauth: oauth token for chat, generate it here https://twitchapps.com/tmi/
+- oauthVideo: oauth token for video download copied from browser, see below
 - clientId: twitch api client id
 - secret: twitch api secret

+##### Ads

+To avoid ads in the video stream use a twitch account with subscriptions/turbo.
+You need to set oauthVideo in the config file to the oauth token from your browser.
+In chrome, open devtools and switch to the Application tab.
+Under Cookies search for 'auth-token' and copy the value.

+##### Debug output

 set the environment variable DEBUG=\* to get debug output on linux you could just use this